 Furthermore, you’ll want to keep your subject lines short, so they fit easily in the mobile window.

 Emails that are poorly designed for mobile will be deleted within seconds

 Track your statistics.
 Marketing software allows you to see metrics, such as your open rates, click-through rates, bounce rates, and more.
 Know what metrics are considered typical success rates for your industry.

 Mail Chimp reports that the average email open rate across industries is 21.33%.
 Government emails had the highest open rates (almost 29%) and daily deals/coupons had the lowest (approximately 15%).
-Two other good sources for email marketing data are CampaignMonitor and Linchpin.
+Another good sources for email marketing data is CampaignMonitor.

 What are your averages and outliers?
 What campaigns were stunningly successful?
 Why?
 Which ones need tweaking?
 Was it your subject line?
 Your timing?
 Your segmentation?

 Keep testing and tracking your emails to advance and improve.